Sojourner Truth African Heritage Museum

 1. Activate a safe space for expression to highlight African American art, history, and culture that inspires everyone to learn, grow, and thrive.

-2. Career development and access to training for youth, local artists, and seniors.
+2. Provide career development and professional training to youth, local artists, and seniors.

-3. Offers free and low-cost education programs, where youth are not turned away because their families cannot afford them.
+3. Offer free and low-cost education programs where youth are not turned away because their families cannot afford them.

-4. Upgrading our interactive technology and multimedia equipment for our media and resource center.
+4. Upgrade our interactive technology and multimedia equipment for our media and resource center.

 Our multicultural programming and the diversity of our participating artists are key as all members of our genuinely diverse Sacramento community are recognized, celebrated, and included in all aspects of our organization.
 Art is an essential, encompassing life element that can produce an environment that fosters the productive cultural exchange of ideas.